 - Designing new scout development programs for the Girl Scouts

 - Organizing an event to raise money for the Make-A-Wish Foundation

-Just want to explore the world of nonprofit careers?
-NPLS 1100 Introduction to Nonprofit Leadership Studies (1 credit hour) is a great way to do that.
-NPLS 1100 is offered online each Fall and Spring semester.
+If you just want to explore the world of nonprofit careers, consider taking NPLS 1100 Introduction to Nonprofit Leadership Studies (1 credit hour).
+NPLS 1100 is offered online each fall and spring semester.